nickriches/MiMo/README.md

 **Acknowledgements**

 Full acknowledgements are provided in the app itself.
-However, I should briefly mention Newcastle University, for supporting me in the development of this app, the RStudio consortium for creating the fantastic ShinyApps framework, and Brian MacWhinney's CLaN software (developed with Leonid Spektor) and the Talkbank repository, for providing normative data.
+However, I should briefly mention **Newcastle University**, for supporting me in the development of this app, the **RStudio consortium** for creating the fantastic ShinyApps framework, and **Brian MacWhinney's CLaN software (developed with Leonid Spektor)** and the **Talkbank** repository, for providing normative data.